Ridesharing Car Accident Injury And Insurance Laws in New York

 Finally, you should not speak with any insurance company adjuster or representative.
 You should not even tell them about the injuries sustained.
 Instead, you should speak with a knowledgeable New York City Uber and Lyft accident lawyer.
 Your attorney will speak with the insurance company on your behalf and negotiate the terms of the settlement.

 You should know that you have a limited amount of time to ask for compensation after getting hurt in an Uber or Lyft crash in New York.
 The statute of limitations for these accidents is three years.
 You would lose on valuable compensation amount if you don’t file a claim within this period.

 Contact a Skilled New York Uber & Lyft Accident Lawyer

-Rideshare accident attorneys at Rosenberg, Minc, Falkoff & Wolff understand the complexities involved with attaining compensation from insurance companies following a rideshare vehicle accident.
+Rideshare accident attorneys at Rosenberg, Minc, Falkoff & Wolff, LLP understand the complexities involved with attaining compensation from insurance companies following a rideshare vehicle accident.

 We can help you obtain rightful compensation for your lost wages, medical costs, and property damage if you were injured in a Lyft or Uber accident.
 We can also pursue a lawsuit for recovering damages for your pain and suffering if the injury meets the parameters of the serious injury threshold.